 The State of California requires all credential candidates to meet Basic Skills Requirements.
-This requirement can be met in one of three ways:
+This requirement can be met in one of various ways:

-1. Passage of CBEST
+- 1. Passage of the CBEST - a.

-- a.
 This four-hour test consists of three sub-tests: reading, mathematics, and writing.
 A passing score on all subtests is an admission requirement into the Teacher Credential program for all applicants.
 Registration for CBEST is online at ctcexams.nesinc.com and select "CBEST."
 Study guides are available in most bookstores. - 2.
-Meet the minimum score requirements on specific SAT, ACT, or AP Math and English exams will satisfy the Basic Skills requirement and will therefore not need to pass the CBEST before being admitted to the School of Education.
-These scores may be found at https://www.ctc.ca.gov/docs/default-source/leaflets/cl667.pdf?sfvrsn=91a6cf60\16 - 3.
+Meeting the minimum score requirements on specific SAT, ACT, or AP Math and English exams.
+These scores may be found in the chart below. - 3.
 Specific coursework and testing as specified by the CTC and documents on Form 41-BSR by a Credential Analyst.
-Click to view which courses will satisfy this requirement. https://www.ctc.ca.gov/credentials/guidance-chart-for-mixing-bsr-options - 4.
+Click to view which courses will satisfy this requirement. ctc.ca.gov/credentials/guidance-chart-for-mixing-bsr-options - 4.
 Passage of all three CSET's Multiple Subject subtests and Subtest IV writing skills. - 5.
 An approved out-of-state basic skills examination approved by Credential Analyst.